nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

     }
 }
 ```
-The upside is that this implementation is far more straightforward and doesn't suffer from the risk of a typo causing errant bugs (as a hand-typed array of many hundreds of elements might be).
+The upside is that this implementation is far more straightforward and doesn't suffer from the risk of a typo causing errant bugs (as a hand-typed array of many hundreds of elements might).
 The downside is that the table must now be stored in RAM, which is often a more precious resource in embedded systems than is ROM.
 In our case, we can get away with this because we have ample RAM on both processors (as much as my RAM + SSD can hold on my laptop and a full 20kB on the STM32F1) and no other part of our project is competing for this space.

 ### Adding floats